๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 What is the Application Reader agent?

-Application Reader is a Higher Education specialist AI agent built on OpenClaw.
+Application Reader is a Higher Education specialist AI agent on the ibl.ai platform.
 Evaluates applications, scores transcripts, flags academic strengths and risks, and surfaces insights for admissions committees.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Application Reader and keep my data private?